Heavy Quark Fragmentation in $e^+e^-$ Collisions to NNLO+NNLL Accuracy in Perturbative QCD: Comparisons to Experimental Data

 \subsection{Charm ratio}

-We now consider an observable which is derived from experimental data, but which is directly comparable to perturbative predictions, namely the ratio of Mellin moments of charmed hadrons data measured at LEP, at centre-of-mass energy $Q_f=91.2$~GeV, and at Belle, at $Q_i=10.6$~GeV, \be R_D(N,Q_i,Q_f) \equiv \frac{\sigma_D(N,Q_f=91.2~\text{GeV},m=1.5~\text{GeV},\mathrm{np~pars})}{\sigma_D(N,Q_i=10.6~\text{GeV},m=1.5~\text{GeV},\mathrm{np~pars})} \, . \ee As shown by the arguments in the equation above, the moments at the two energies $Q_i$ and $Q_f$ depend individually on the mass of the heavy quark and on the parameters that describe the non-perturbative component that must be added to the perturbative part.
+We now consider an observable which is derived from experimental data, but which is directly comparable to perturbative predictions, namely the ratio of Mellin moments of charmed hadrons data measured at LEP, at centre-of-mass energy $Q_f=91.2$~GeV, and at BELLE and CLEO, at $Q_i=10.6$~GeV, \be R_D(N,Q_i,Q_f) \equiv \frac{\sigma_D(N,Q_f=91.2~\text{GeV},m=1.5~\text{GeV},\mathrm{np~pars})}{\sigma_D(N,Q_i=10.6~\text{GeV},m=1.5~\text{GeV},\mathrm{np~pars})} \, . \ee As shown by the arguments in the equation above, the moments at the two energies $Q_i$ and $Q_f$ depend individually on the mass of the heavy quark and on the parameters that describe the non-perturbative component that must be added to the perturbative part.
 However, these `low scale' dependencies drop out in the ratio\footnote{This is strictly true only in the non-singlet approximation.
 However, the inclusion of the singlet components has very small impact and does not change the picture.
-Since the contribution of the initial conditions to this observable is negligible, the result is not affected by the Landau pole and its regularisation.}, leaving $R_D(N,Q_i,Q_f)$ to depend only on the two `high' scales $Q_i$ and $Q_f$.
+By the same token, the subtraction of the gluon-splitting contribution from the ALEPH data performed by the experimental collaboration is not expected to have a meaningful impact on this analysis.
+Furthermore, since the contribution of the initial conditions to this observable is negligible, the result is not affected by the Landau pole and its regularisation.}, leaving $R_D(N,Q_i,Q_f)$ to depend only on the two `high' scales $Q_i$ and $Q_f$.
 Since moments at these two scales are bridged by the DGLAP evolution, this ratio essentially measures the degree of correctness (or lack thereof) of the collinear factorisation picture that underlies the collinear resummation.
 Deviations from this picture, for instance under the form of power corrections larger than expected, can show up as a discrepancy between the experimental ratio and the perturbative prediction.